• Skip to primary navigation

 17. Ouray

-Ouray is everyone’s favorite mountain town.
 It’s a great home base for epic hiking – like the stunning Ice Lake Basin.
 Come in mid-July and experience some of the best wildflower hikes in Colorado.

 The Million Dollar Highway is a must-drive, drool-worthy mountain jaunt (and a perfect gateway to nearby Durango).
-Ouray is also world-famous for its 4×4 roads so if you have a Jeep, ATV, or other adventure-mobile, you’ll be in good company.
+Ouray is also world-famous for its 4×4 roads so if you have a Jeep, ATV, or other adventure mobile, you’ll be in good company.

 Also, Ouray is home to some of the most scenic sections of the Colorado Trail – making this region a backpacker’s paradise.